Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Polygon

-After setting the prerequisite config mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon`.
+After setting the prerequisite config mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is true), then just run `yarn deploy:polygon`.

-The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: "aaveV2", "aaveV3", "polygon-curve-aave", "polygon-curve-atricrypto" & "no-external-strategy".
+The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: ```"aaveV2", "aaveV3", "polygon-curve-aave", "polygon-curve-atricrypto" & "no-external-strategy"```.

 Here is a sample deployment log: